Marathon 1

 Aaron Freed – See You Starside: The Marathon Soundtrack Reimagined (2023-02-04)

 My latest complete Marathon OST arrangement album, made from 2022-12 to 2021-01 in GarageBand.
 I’d already planned to take creative liberties with the OST’s sound when I started, but as I gained familiarity with GarageBand’s surprisingly robust feature set, I took steadily more, heavily expanding many tracks almost to a “complete rewrite” extent (See You Starside adds some thirty-eight minutes to the OST’s running time, and nine tracks are more than twice as long as the originals).
 Samples of Roland drum machines and Mellotrons are ubiquitous.
-The primary influences on this album are ’70s progressive rock, ’80s pop, ’90s Japanese game music, and ’90s/’00s post-rock; secondary influences include metal, jazz, blues, classical, disco, ambient, Gregorian chant, electronic music, and film and TV soundtracks.
+This album’s primary influences are ’70s progressive rock, ’80s pop, ’90s Japanese game music, and ’90s/’00s post-rock; secondary influences include metal, jazz, blues, classical, disco, Gregorian chant, ambient, electronic music, and film and TV soundtracks.
+Its YouTube video has gotten over 300 likes and almost 10,000 views in just under two years – not bad for arrangements of an obscure old Mac soundtrack.

 That’s hardly all, though – See You Starside spawned several spin-offs: